prof-tallman/csc228/crypto/using_an_enigma_machine.md

 3. Describe a modern technology that you believe people have adopted without fully understanding its consequences.
 What makes it difficult to use this technology wisely?

-Avoid broad or shallow answers.
-Focus on examples and explain how the technology affects human behavior, relationships, institutions, or moral decision making.
+Focus on a concrete example and explain how the technology affects either human behavior, relationships, institutions, or moral decision making.
 Consider both the opportunities and the risks created by the technology.